BartKieviet/Bookkeeper/devnotes.md

 explaining some decision or gotcha or whatever, to this document instead.
 Keep the sources leaner.

+## Building level estimation

+Building production may be affected by...

+* Alliance Territory
+    - Class I diversity: Production boost for: Space Farm, Neural Laboratory.
+    - Class R diversity: Production boost for: Smelting Facility, Electronics Facility
+    - Class D diversity: Production boost for: Slave Camp, Dark Dome.
+    - Class G diversity: Production boost for: Brewery, Medical Laboratory, Plastics Facility

+* Special events
+    - Neural Burst: "Doubled efficiency levels of Neural Laboratories", whatever this means.
+    - Neural Chill: "Efficiency level of Neural Laboratories set to zero (= 50% production, 60% upkeep of base level)", whatever this means.

+* TSS membership
+    - "One less slave needed for upkeep of drug station and dark dome (due to being provided by TSS)."

+* MO grid setting

+Bookkeeper does not even try to account for any of these things.
+Rather, it tries to identify buildings that are "normal", i.e. those where upkeep and production can be calculated from a formula and a set of "base values" (the vast majority).
+For normal buildings, only the building level is stored.
+Otherwise, the full set of seen upkeep/production values is stored, regardless of whatever bonuses or penalties contributed to this anomaly.

+So for this we need to know each building's production level, which is not available from Pardus, except for the user's own buildings.
+So we compute it from the base values for buildings of a given type (which we know), and the actual consumption and production of each tracked building (which we can see from the trade screen).

+Production commodities with base value 1 (like droids in DACs or drugs in DSs) are ambiguous for this computation: production in odd levels stays the same as in the previous even level, so the level can't be known based on seen production alone.
+For upkeep commodities, bases 1 and 2 are ambiguous: consumption may stay the same for one, sometimes two consecutive levels.
+For either, base values above those are safe: we can get accurate results from them (in fact, the commodity with the highest base value gives us the best estimation, because the error introduced by the use of `round` in the Pardus formulae becomes less and less significant with respect to the seen value).
+And, happily, all Pardus buildings at this time have at least one commodity for which either its base upkeep or production is 3 or more.

+And so, for any tracked building except the user's own, we compute the level as above, and then we compute the expected upkeep and production with the Pardus formulae.
+If the result matches exactly whan we see on screen, we assume we got the level correctly and store only that.
+Otherwise, we deem the building abnormal, set its tracked level as unknown, and store its seen upkeep and production literally.

 ## Dictionaries of Id codes

 We use dictionaries of numeric Id codes all over the app.
 These are sometimes